heidenreich/theironyard.github.io/source/jobs/index.markdown

 - Ruby on Rails instructors
 - Front end engineering (JavaScript) instructors

-If you live and breathe code as your craft, find joy in helping other people learn it too, and want a huge amount of time to pursue freelance, personal projects, or open source work, then this job was custom-made for you.
+If you live and breathe code as your craft; find joy in helping other people learn it too; and want a huge amount of time to pursue freelance, personal projects, or open source work, then this job was custom-made for you.

 **Educational values**

 First and most importantly, here are a few of our values when it comes to teaching someone how to be a developer:

-- **Thinking over syntax** - we believe syntax is the easy part of programming, and that we are successful when we've helped someone learn to think like an engineer
+- **Thinking over syntax** - We believe syntax is the easy part of programming and that we are successful when we've helped someone learn to think like an engineer.
-- **Quality over quantity** - we're interested in training true professionals, not getting as many people into our classes as possible
+- **Quality over quantity** - We're interested in training true professionals, not getting as many people into our classes as possible.
-- **Real projects over scripted assignments** - people learn programming best by tackling hard problems with a mentor, not following a list of steps and taking a quiz
+- **Real projects over scripted assignments** - People learn programming best by tackling hard problems with a mentor, not following a list of steps and taking a quiz.
-- **Emphasis on open source** - we deeply value the open source mindset and intentionally create and contribute to open source projects
+- **Emphasis on open source** - We deeply value the open source mindset and intentionally create and contribute to open source projects.

 **What the role and responsibilities look like**

-Our instructors serve as lecturers and mentors to our students, helping them learn to think like engineers and hone their skills in a programming disclipline.
+Our instructors serve as lecturers and mentors to our students, helping them learn to think like engineers and hone their skills in a programming discipline.
 You'll also help define and refine the curriculum to stay current with cool new stuff.
 Here's a peek at the [Front End Engineering course](/education/academy/front-end-engineering) we've already launched.

 You'll teach three, three-month semesters each year.
 The remaining three months you'll only have light duties for The Iron Yard, such as curriculum updates and interviewing students for future classes.
-Beyond those things, you're free to work on whatever you want (such as personal projects, open source projects, or products that we're buildling and launching as The Iron Yard).
+Beyond those things, you're free to work on whatever you want (such as personal projects, open source projects, or products that we're building and launching as The Iron Yard).
 And, of course, you'll want to take some well-deserved time off.

 Each class will be 15 students (no more), and you will have an admin/community manager to take care of all the non-teaching-critical parts of running a program.